What is SARS-Coronavirus-2 and COVID-19 (SARS-CoV-2)?

 1 Vandergriendt C. What Is a Coronavirus?
 Healthline Mar.
 31, 2020.

 6 U.S. Centers for Disease Control and Prevention.
-Middle East Respiratory Syndrome (MERS) - MERS in the U.S. Aug.
+MERS in the U.S. In: Middle East Respiratory Syndrome (MERS).
+Aug.
 2, 2019.

 7 U.S. Centers for Disease Control and Prevention.
 Outbreak of Pneumonia of Unknown Etiology (PUE) in Wuhan, China.
-Health Alert Network Jan.
+In: Emergency Preparedness and Response.
+Jan.
 8, 2020.

 8 Fisher BL.
 Coronavirus Vaccines on Fast Track as WHO Declares Global Public Health Emergency - NVIC Special Report: COVID-2019 Pandemic - Part 1.
 National Vaccine Information Center Feb.
 5, 2020.

-9 DHHS.
+9 Department of Health and Human Services.
 Secretary Azar Declares Public Health Emergency for United States for 2019 Novel Coronavirus.
-Press Release Jan.
+Jan.
 31, 2020.

 12 U.S. Centers for Disease Control and Prevention.
-Multisystem Inflammatory Syndrome in Children (MIS-C).
-Feb.
-25, 2021.
+For Parents: Multisystem Inflammatory Syndrome in Children (MIS-C) associated with COVID-19.
+In: Multisystem Inflammatory Syndrome (MIS).
+Sept.
+20, 2021.

 17 U.S. Centers for Disease Control and Prevention.
 Science Brief: Emerging SARS-CoV-2 Variants.
 In: COVID-19.
 Jan.
 28, 2021.